-Neil Duffy, Co-Chair of the Sustainability Subcommittee of the Local Host Committee for Super Bowl 50, will explain why they are inspired to create a net zero event.
+Neill Duffy, Sustainability Advisor for the San Francisco Bay Area Super Bowl 50 Host Committee, will explain why they are inspired to create a net zero event.

 Gil Friend is City of Palo Alto's Chief Sustainability Officer and widely considered one of the founders of the sustainable business movement.

 Andrew “Drew” Clark is the Director of Strategy at IBM Venture Capital Group and is a top strategist for IBM's key business imperatives including Energy & Environment.

 Marianna Grossman is the Executive Director of Sustainable Silicon Valley will announce SSV's new initiative, Net Positive.

 What if we could generate more renewable energy than we use, sequester more carbon than we emit, use the water we have locally, and address sea level rise all by the year 2050?
 Sustainable Silicon Valley believes that with ingenuity and collaboration we can accelerate climate action.
 Working together, companies, communities and researchers can invent and implement transformational solutions to achieve breakthrough results.

 Net Positive Bay Area is an action-oriented initiative to build a regenerative Net Positive region by 2050.
 SSV seeks to create a framework that sparks a common vision and to catalyze profound systemic change in advancing regional sustainability.